-With the help of her highly discerning critics, Wheaten Terriers Roscommon and Tipperary, paper artist Rai Peterson designs, constructs and embellishes a truly unique canvas: hard-bound books.
+With the help of her highly discerning critics, Wheaten Terriers Roscommon and Tipperary, paper artist Rai Peterson designs, constructs and embellishes a truly unique canvas: hand-bound books.

 She builds her treasured journals and sketchbooks from loose paper, often using a mix of fine and vintage elements, gathered during travels, and especially while poking about in Indiana.